hesthub/iac/osx/blog-part2.md

 ### the vars and the defaults

 With the task setup, lets take a look at how we can handle variables in a role.

+in part 1 (LINK) we stored all of our variables inside a global file called config-defaults.yml

 Here we have two options, "defaults" and "vars"

-Both sets of variables are accessable in the same way, with some differences in precendence and ease to overwrite, with vars being the more rigid and the one that takes precedence.
+Both are sets of variables that accessable in the same way inside our role, with diffrences showing up in how precendences are handled and ease to overwrite, with vars being the more rigid and the one that takes precedence.

 for more in depth look at how ansible handles its many forms of variables, feel free to read through the official documentation:

 https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_variables.html

-but for this case we are using the diffrent sets more akin to "vars" acting more like constants related to the role, and defaults as the more dynamic, case by case variables we overwrite on demand.
+But for this case we are using the diffrent sets more akin to "vars" acting more like constants related to the role, and defaults as the more dynamic, case by case variables we overwrite on demand.

-for this role we have setup both defaults and vars.
+As an example, we are looking at a role that handles the installation and configuration of homebrew (Link) a popular package-manager for macos; and in it we will be using both defautls and vars.

-in our more "static" variables we have set the excpected homebrew folder structure and a url to homebrews github repository, which probably wont change anytime soon.
+In our more "static" variables, found in the vars folder, we have set the excpected homebrew folder structure and a url to homebrews github repository, which probably wont change anytime soon.

+And in our defaults folder we can find values for our install path of homebrew, any path prefixes we want to use, and a flag giving us the option of clearing the cache once we are done or not.

 > roles/homebrew/vars/main.yml